Cebuano language

-Cebuano (/sɛˈbwɑːnoʊ/ se-BWAH-noh) is an Austronesian language spoken in the southern Philippines by Cebuano people and other ethnic groups as a secondary language.
+Cebuano (/sɛˈbwɑːnoʊ/ se-BWAH-noh) is an Austronesian language spoken in the southern Philippines by the Bisaya people and other ethnic groups as a secondary language.
 It is natively, though informally, called by the generic name Bisayâ (/ceb/), or Binisayâ (/ceb/) (both terms are translated into English as Visayan, though this should not be confused with other Bisayan languages) (Note: Reference to the language as Binisayâ is discouraged by many linguists, in light of the many languages within the Visayan language group that might be confounded with the term.) and sometimes referred to in English sources as Cebuan (/sɛˈbuːən/ seb-OO-ən).
 It is spoken by the Visayan ethnolinguistic groups native to the islands of Cebu, Bohol, Siquijor, the eastern half of Negros, the western half of Leyte, the northern coastal areas of Northern Mindanao and the eastern part of Zamboanga del Norte due to Spanish settlements during the 18th century.
 In modern times, it has also spread to the Davao Region, Cotabato, Camiguin, parts of the Dinagat Islands, and the lowland regions of Caraga, often displacing native languages in those areas (most of which are closely related to it).

 While Tagalog has the largest number of native speakers among the languages of the Philippines today, Cebuano had the largest native-language-speaking population from the 1950s until about the 1980s.
 It is by far the most widely spoken of the Bisayan languages.

 Cebuano is the lingua franca of Central Visayas, the western parts of Eastern Visayas, some western parts of Palawan, and most parts of Mindanao.
 The name Cebuano is derived from the island of Cebu, which is the source of Standard Cebuano.
 Cebuano is also the primary language in Western Leyte—noticeably in Ormoc.
 Cebuano is assigned the ISO 639-2 three-letter code ceb but not an ISO 639-1 two-letter code.

 The Commission on the Filipino Language, the Philippine government body charged with developing and promoting the national and regional languages of the country, spells the name of the language in Filipino as Sebwano.

 While it is not widely spoken in Luzon, there are a few Cebuano communities in Metro Manila, Calabarzon, Bulacan, throughout Central Luzon, northernmost Luzon, including Cordillera Administrative Region, and Ilocos Region.